 Get In Your Omegas Every Day

 In the last decade, fats became trendy.
-But regardless of hype, healthy fats like Omega-3 fatty acids are incredibly beneficial to your health and body functions.
-“By increasing Omega-3 intake, you can really help decrease joint pain.
+But regardless of hype, healthy fats like omega-3 fatty acids are incredibly beneficial to your health and body functions.
+“By increasing omega-3 intake, you can really help decrease joint pain.
 In your 20s, you never felt your joints at all — you just thought you were Gumby — but now is the time to be kinder to your joints in order to stay active so that you have the ability to do the things you like to do,” says Crandall.
-Check out these Surprising Omega 3 Foods for Weight Loss!

 Modify Your Movements

 It may suddenly feel like you have to erase everything you’ve learned in the last 20 years or so regarding exercise, but there’s no need to drop your favorite workouts — just modify.
 “Find different modifications for your activities and stay positive about it.
 You may not be able to go out and do the long runs you used to do or lift as heavy, but there are still great lower-impact options such as cycling or doing lighter lifting with more frequent reps,” says Crandall.